jdelon02/agent-os/templates/standards/code-style.md

-# Code Style Guide
+# {PROJECT_TYPE} Code Style Guide

 > Version: 1.0.0
 > Last Updated: 2025-04-24

 ## Context

-This file is part of the Agent OS standards system.
-These global code style rules are referenced by all product codebases and provide default formatting guidelines.
-Individual projects may extend or override these rules in their `.agent-os/product/code-style.md` file.
+This file contains {PROJECT_TYPE}-specific code style guidelines.
+These rules extend the global Agent OS code style standards with {PROJECT_TYPE}-specific formatting and conventions.
+This file is part of the Agent OS standards system and can be customized for your {PROJECT_TYPE} projects.

 ## General Formatting